By Sarah in Wine Making

 8. The Balloon Flops: When fermentation is slowing down, you will notice the balloon may start to get a bit wrinkly looking and may droop.
 Sometimes this means fermentation is over, sometimes it is a “false positive” of sorts.
 Now that the weather is colder, the batches I keep in my spare bedroom (where all the heating vents are closed) will slow down to the point where the balloon flops over, but when I stir up the contents and move it out to my front hall closet (fermenting and aging beverages should be kept out of direct light), the balloon fills up again and fermentation resumes and continues for another few weeks.
 When my balloons start to flop now, I always stir them up (by grabbing the neck of the jug and swishing it around) so that the balloon refills as a test.
 If they have flopped again later that day, it means that fermentation really is done.

 9. Let the Jug Settle: When your balloon has flopped for certain, take your jug and place it on a table or other high place where you plan to set it for siphoning.
+Make sure to cover it with a dark or opaque cloth (I use pillow cases) while it rests.
 In order to siphon from one jug into another, the jug to be siphoned must be placed higher than the jug the liquid will be siphoned into.
 I use my dining room table and siphon into a jug on the floor.
 Place the jug with the flopped balloon on your table or other surface and then wait another day or two.
 This will ensure that any sediment that was stirred up by moving the jug will settle before siphoning.
 I also like to wait until the balloon completely collapses before I siphon.
 If you leave the jug alone, the flopped balloon will eventually collapse so that there’s no air left.
 Once when I was away on a trip, I can home to find one of my balloons had even been sucked partway into the jug.

 10. Siphon Your Wine & Stop Fermentation: Prepare a second, empty, sanitized jug.
 This one should definitely be glass because this is where your wine will clear out.
 Crush one or two Campden tablets (I use my mortar and pestle) and pour the powder into the clean jug.
 Most recipes call for one Campden tablet per gallon, but I’ve been using two lately because some of my wines continued to ferment (i.e. they were lightly sparkling) after using only one tablet.
 Cut a length of clean plastic tubing long enough to reach from the bottom of your filled jug to past the neck of your empty jug.
 Rinse out the siphon tube with hot water, then fill the tube with cold water and carry it over to your jugs with the tube ends up.
 Keep one end covered with your finger while inserting the other into the jug.
 Thread it deep enough that it’s near the bottom layer of sediment, but not close enough to draw sediment out.
 Guide the covered end to the mouth of the clean jug and then let the water flow to start the siphon (a little extra water in your wine never hurts).
 When the liquid gets low enough in your first jug, you may need to tip the jug gently (try to disturb the sediment as little as possible) and re-position the tube to get as much semi-clear liquid as possible.
 If a little sediment gets sucked up at this stage, it’s not the end of the world, but stop short of siphoning up the sludge.

 11. Wait Some More: Cap your jug tightly and move it to a cool, dark place where the stilled wine can settle.
-If you know that you’re working with a fruit that is particularly hard to clear (juice blends with pear always give me trouble), you can put some additional pectic enzyme in before you cap it.
 Allow the new jug to settle for a couple weeks.
 If you check on it frequently, you will actually see the top clear first as the sediment progressively sinks.